YasarGencer/Unity-NextRogue/README.md

     - Used On Spell Casting
     - Gained By Killing Humans

-<h3 align = "center" id = "summons"> NON PLAYERS</h3>
+<h3 align = "center" id = "nonPlayers"> NON PLAYERS</h3>

-Player summons different undead creatures to fight for itself.
-Some creatures will be able to directly controllable by the player after the spell some will wonder around by itself.
-There will be a lot of variety to creatures to summon.

-All enemies is summonable by a _summonDeadEnemies spell.

-<h3 align = "center" id = "enemies" >ENEMIES</h3>

-- <p id = "enemyTypes" >Enemy Types:</p>

-    - ?
-    - ?
-    - ?

- - <p id = "enemySkills" >Enemy Skills:</p>

-    - ?
-    - ?
-    - ?
+Tere is two types of non player characters in the game.
+Summons and enemies.
+Player can summon summons(obviously) and enemies spawns randomly on the map.
+Summons has a short lifespawn.
+When non playables die they leave a corpse on the map.
+The corpse of enemy can be summoned back as summon and fight beside the player against other enemies but it also will have short lifespan this time.

 <h1 align = "center" id = "visuals"> VISUALS </h1>